 - A pocket-suite housing program operating in inner-city Winnipeg.

 For coffeehouse evenings, we transform our sanctuary into a more relaxed, music-listening environment.
-The pews are temporarily moved out of the sanctuary and replaced by tables and chair.
+The pews are temporarily moved out of the sanctuary and replaced by tables and chairs.
 We welcome approximately 80 guests to each event and have found that typically two-thirds are visitors to our church.

 Coffeehouses are normally held on a Saturday evening in November, February and April.
 Events are promoted on Facebook, the MNO Synod E-news and the St. Mark’s E-news so watch any of those media for specific dates and times.